wso2/choreo-samples/hello-world/readme.md

 ```
 $ curl http://localhost:8090/hello/greeting
 ```
-Now service will be invoked and returns the message as `Hello World`
+Now service will be invoked and returns the message as `Hello World`tt